divicomp/potto/README.md

 # Potto
 Potto is a differentiable programming language that has an integral primitive and supports separate compilation.
+You can find the paper [here](https://dl.acm.org/doi/10.1145/3649843).
 This repository contains the core library implementation, while the applications can be found at https://github.com/divicomp/potto_applications.
 The applications include differentiating a ray tracing renderer.

 This is experimental research code.
 The goal of this repo is to validate the ideas in the paper.